 The Covid 19 pandemic has inevitably impacted upon provision of sport in school and the level of competitive events in which we have been able to participate has significantly reduced over the last twelve months, this will be factored into our sports provision in subsequent years.

-Please click here for the 2019-2020 Impact of Primary PE and Sport Premium Report.
+Please click here for the 2020-2021 Impact of Primary PE and Sport Premium Report and Y6 Swimming Data.